sourcegraph/about/handbook/engineering/distribution/goals.md

 - **Milestones**:
   - ~~Create initial GCP structure.~~ Done: 3.19
   - ~~Move non-production projects to folders.~~ Done: 3.20
-  - Move non-production deployments to separate projects. _Estimated completion: 3.21_
+  - Move non-production deployments to separate projects. _Estimated: 3.21_
-  - Move CI to a new GCP project. _Estimated completion: 3.21_
+  - Move CI to a new GCP project. _Estimated: 3.21_
   - Create code to bootstrap new projects.
   - Document project and folder usage guidelines.